tbckr/sgpt/docs/usage/query-models.md

         print(i)
 ```

+The second argument is the code command that identifies the [persona](personas.md) to use.

 SGPT will return the appropriate Python code to address the FizzBuzz problem.

 ## Generate and Execute Shell Commands

-SGPT can generate shell commands based on your input:
+SGPT also supports a shell [persona](personas.md) that can generate shell commands based on your input:

 ```shell
 $ sgpt sh "make all files in current directory read only"